madetech/blog/posts/vim_considered_harmful.md

 There is no denying that Vim is a powertool, and as with any power tool, they command respect.

+You can use a chainsaw to cut down a tree but if the only thing you are used to is a manual saw, you will probably try cut down the tree without activating the blade.

 ## I fell in love with the act of creating code

 When I was studying, some of my first programming was done in Actionscript on Windows PC's.

 My teammate was fast when it came to typing, and modifying the code.

-He used Alt-Tab to switch between programs and I enjoyed watching him craft the programs we were working on.
+He used Alt-Tab to switch between programs and I enjoyed watching him in awe.

-I tried to emulate him, and I would switch between programs using Alt-Tab until I started getting RSI.
+I tried to emulate him, and I would switch between programs quickly using Alt-Tab, avoiding the mouse, until I started getting RSI.

-This was mainly because my posture wasn't correct but that's beyond the point.

 I actually enjoyed the process of physically creating the code, and found that everyone has a unique style.